Texas sharpshooter fallacy: History

+The story about drawing the target after making the shot is older than that.
+A version involving arrows is attributed to the Dubno Maggid (died 1804), and similar stories are probably older.

+In the modern statistical literature, the story of a specifically Texas sharpshooter is first mentioned in 1977, perhaps drawing on the stereotype of Texans as tellers of tall tales.
+In the American Civil War, there was in fact a 1st Battalion of Texas Sharpshooters, but there is no obvious connection.
+The Texas sharpshooter was popularized by Atul Gawande in 1999.

 Structure

 A set of 100 randomly generated points displayed on a scatter graph.
 Examining the points, it is easy to identify apparent patterns.
 In particular, rather than spreading out evenly, it is not uncommon for random data points to form clusters, giving the (false) impression of "hot spots" created by some underlying cause.

-The Texas sharpshooter fallacy often arises when a person has a large amount of data at their disposal but only focuses on a small subset of that data.
-Some factor other than the one attributed may give all the elements in that subset some kind of common property (or pair of common properties, when arguing for correlation).
-If the person attempts to account for the likelihood of finding some subset in the large data with some common property by a factor other than its actual cause, then that person is likely committing a Texas sharpshooter fallacy.
+The Texas sharpshooter fallacy often arises when a conclusion is based on the analysis of a highly restricted subset of available data.
+Some factor other than the one attributed may give all the elements in that subset some common property (or pair of common properties, when arguing for correlation).
+If the person attempts to account for the likelihood of finding some subset in the large data with some common property by a factor other than its actual cause, the person is likely committing a Texas sharpshooter fallacy.

-The fallacy is characterized by a lack of a specific hypothesis prior to the gathering of data, or the formulation of a hypothesis only after data have already been gathered and examined.
+The fallacy is characterized by the failure to specify a hypothesis before gathering data, or to formulate one only after data has been collected and reviewed (HARKing).
 Thus, it typically does not apply if one had an ex ante, or prior, expectation of the particular relationship in question before examining the data.
-For example, one might, prior to examining the information, have in mind a specific physical mechanism implying the particular relationship.
+For example, before examining the information, one might have in mind a specific physical mechanism implying the particular relationship.
 One could then use the information to give support or cast doubt on the presence of that mechanism.
 Alternatively, if a second set of additional information can be generated using the same process as the original information, one can use the first (original) set of information to construct a hypothesis, and then test the hypothesis on the second (new) set of information.
 (See hypothesis testing.)
 However, after constructing a hypothesis on a set of data, one would be committing the Texas sharpshooter fallacy if they then tested that hypothesis on the same data (see hypotheses suggested by the data).